-The recent Ministry of Finance Regulation Number 22/PMK.03/2020 (MoF 22/2020) regarding advance pricing agreements (APA), in addition to regulating regarding APA procedures, mentions substantive provisions of the arm's-length principle, including an expansion of the transactions covered under Indonesian transfer rules that now also covers independent transactions that are affected by related parties.
+The recent Ministry of Finance Regulation No. 22/PMK.03/2020 (MOF 22/2020) regarding advance pricing agreements (APA), in addition to regulation on APA procedures, mentions substantive provisions of the arm's-length principle, including an expansion of the transactions covered under Indonesian transfer rules that now also cover independent transactions that are affected by related parties.
+This is further strengthened by the issuance of Government Regulation No. 55 (GR 55/2022), which was published in December 2022.

-In general, the Organisation for Economic Co-operation and Development Transfer Pricing Guidelines (the OECD Guidelines) have been adopted in Indonesian transfer pricing regulations; however, several principles related to specific circumstances are not detailed in Indonesian regulations.
+In general, the Organisation for Economic Co-operation and Development Transfer Pricing Guidelines (the OECD Guidelines) have been adopted in Indonesian transfer pricing regulations; however, there are several principles related to specific circumstances that are not detailed in Indonesian regulations.